Reetabass/BMP388-SPI-STMHal/README.md

 ## Credits

 This driver was written with heavy reference to the I2C implementation by [DuePonto](https://github.com/DuePonto/BMP388-STM32-HAL).
-The register definitions, configuration logic, and compensation formulas are largely derived from that work — the primary contribution here is the SPI transport layer and associated HAL wiring.
+The register definitions, configuration logic, and compensation formulas are largely derived from that work.
+The primary contribution here is the SPI transport layer and associated HAL wiring.

 ---